EnterpriseDB/docs/install_template/README.md

 #### `/templates/platformBase/base.njk`

-- All templates ultimitaly should inherit from this file.
+- All templates ultimately should inherit from this file.
 This is a good place to write copy that needs to be shared by all docs, regardless of the product being installed
 - 3 blocks are currently available:
   - `prerequisites` — This is where information like adding EDB repos will go
   - `installCommand` — This is where the command to actually install the product will go